Green eyeshadow looks are captivating and charming.

 Look Inspired by St. Patrick’s Day

-Blogger Eimear starts her makeup look with priming her eyelids first as well.
+Blogger Eimear starts her makeup look by priming her eyelids first as well.
 She applies the peachy eye shadow first since it is a good base for the rest of the green hues she will apply later on.

 She uses a brush to make a sharp edge at the outer corner of her eye.
 You should fade the line out the closer to the tail of the brow you get.
-And once she has made that guideline, she started with blending the green color in her crease.
+And once she had made that guideline, she started blending the green color in her crease.
 Metallic shades of green are great for the eyelid.
 Eimear warns us to start lightly and build the opacity.
 Blend these two green shades with a clean brush.

-For a dept in your inner and outer corners, use a black eyeshadow.
+For dept in your inner and outer corners, use black eyeshadow.
 Apply shimmery green eyeshadow in the center of the lid, as Eimear did.
 She blended the shades and made sure there was no harsh transitioning between the shades.

-You can use a green eyeliner on your lower lashline and waterline.
+You can use green eyeliner on your lower lashline and waterline.
 Set the liner with the green eyeshadow that is used for the crease.
 Eimear finishes off the look with a few coats of mascara.

 5 Green Eyeshadow Looks for Your Inspiration